Skip to content

 Capture an area of a page

-Follow the above steps to open the Screenshot.
-When you open Screenshot, a menu will appear.
+Follow the steps above to open Screenshot.
+A menu will appear when you do.

 Selecting a specific area to capture using Microsoft Edge screenshot tool